Get the vax

 Get answers to your questions about getting the COVID-19 vaccine by clicking on the questions below.

 On May 10, the Pfizer vaccine was approved for use in children in ages 12 and up.
+Anyone under the age of 18 must be accompanied by a parent or legal guardian to get vaccinated.

 Even if you are young and healthy, you should still get the vaccine when you are eligible.
 You should get the vaccine to protect yourself, and your loved ones.
 The vaccine can prevent serious illness, and limit hospitalization and death.